This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

 An early breakfast is served before the morning activity.
 This usually includes the option of cereals, fresh fruit, juice, bread and muffins with tea and coffee.
-On our most recent stay in September 2016, we enjoyed a tasty concoction of scrambled eggs, onions and peppers with grilled tomato and bacon.
+On our most recent stay, in January 2024, we enjoyed a tasty portion of eggs Benedict with crispy bacon before we departed on our flight home.

 The dinner menu is usually announced by the chef as everyone gathers for pre-dinner drinks – just in case there are any last-minute changes or requests to be noted.
-We enjoyed a traditional local meal at individual tables in the camp’s sand boma with open firepit.
-This consisted of pounded beef (seswaa), grilled chicken legs and thighs, and sides of creamed spinach and rice, and dessert was a sinfully rich chocolate cake.
+We selected the Botswana beef fillet with a side of buttered carrots, beans and mashed potato, which was delicately presented.
+Dessert was Amarula ice-cream and passion-fruit sorbet.
+On other visits our team has enjoyed a traditional local meal at individual tables in the camp's sand boma with open firepit.
+This consisted of pounded beef (seswaa), grilled chicken legs and thighs, and sides of creamed spinach and rice, with a sinfully rich chocolate cake for dessert.
 During traditional dinners in the boma, the staff sets up a “hanging bar”, which is a large piece of flat wood hanging by chains above a tree.
 We thought that it provided a fun little touch.
-On other evenings there is usually a choice of two main dishes – in the past we have been offered kudu steak and oven-roasted chicken, both served with garlic and rosemary baby potatoes, a vegetable kebab and corn on the cob.
-We have started with a halloumi and roast tomato salad and ended the meal with a Malva pudding.
-An interesting menu, carried off perfectly.

 Dining style